Xerxes004/fluent-fsm/README.md

 ## Contributions &amp; new features

+Author: [Wes Kelly](https://github.com/Xerxes004)

+If you want me to add a new feature, email me and we can work something out.

 This crate was inspired by a C# library I use constantly called [Appccelerate State Machine](https://github.com/appccelerate/statemachine).

-Author: [Wes Kelly](https://github.com/Xerxes004)

 ### Contributors